alexeivorontsov/bosh-timer-test-light/README.md

 This assumes that you have bosh Director deployed locally and it is managing a local bosh installation.
-This instructions were written and tested for Mac OS X.
+These instructions were written and tested for Mac OS X.

 ##Deployment